 Senergy’s solar thermal panels are affordable, durable and easy to integrate, creating a renewable energy solution that is competitive with gas and oil.

-As an innovator with a strong drive to generate social impact, Dr Abo-Hamed is keen to harness the technology’s abilities to use excess renewables and facilitate reliable distribution of power in countries where energy supply is intermittent.
+As an innovator with a strong drive to generate social impact, Enass Abo-Hamed aims to harness the technology’s abilities to utilise excess renewables, and facilitate reliable distribution of power in countries where energy supply is intermittent.

-Initiatives are underway to penetrate the fast-growing, green energy market in Nigeria, where H2GO Power’s hydrogen-based fuel units can offer a clean, low-cost solution for round-the-clock power.
+Initiatives are underway to penetrate the fast-growing, green energy market in remote islands, where H2GO Power’s Hydrogen based fuel units would offer a clean, low-cost solution for round-the-clock power.

 There is also significant industrial interest from companies keen to explore other ways this disruptive technology can support smarter energy management.

-Dr Abo-Hamed was awarded a 2017 Enterprise Fellowship to help grow and develop H2GO Power.
+Enass was awarded the 2017 Enterprise Hub Fellowship to help grow and develop her start-up, H2GO Power.

 David Gammon founded Rockspring in 2002 after 17 years of investment banking experience.